aquasecurity/defsec/avd_docs/kubernetes/general/AVD-KCV-0072/docs.md

-if proxy kubeconfig file exists ensure ownership is set to root:root
+If kube-proxy is running, ensure that the file ownership of its kubeconfig file is set to root:root.

 ### Impact
 <!-- Add Impact here -->